Sleeepy2/deq/README.md

 3. Click the pencil icon to edit existing items or to add devices manually
 4. Add links and notes - assign icons
 5. Drag links or devices to reorder them
-6. Click the layout button (eco/1/4/2/4/4/4) to change link arrangement
-7. Click the eye icon to hide sections you don't need
+6. Click the eye icon to hide sections you don't need
-8. Click the palette icon to toggle monochrome icons
+7. Click the palette icon to toggle monochrome icons
-9. Scroll down to the Theme section to customize colors and wallpaper
+8. Scroll down to the Theme section to customize colors and wallpaper

 The server running DeQ is automatically added as the "Host" device with local stats.